 How to Sew a Flat Back Stitch

-Flat Back stitches are ideal when you eant your sewing to be completely invisible or if you are sewing around curves.
-You begin by placing your two pieces face up how you want them arranged. place a piece of tape over the space the seam will go.
+Flat Back stitches are ideal when you want your sewing to be completely invisible or if you are sewing around curves.
+You begin by placing your two pieces face up how you want them arranged.
+Place a piece of masking tape over the space the seam will go, on the right side of the fabrics.
 The tape holds the pieces in place while you sew.
 Flip the unit over so you are looking at the back, and so that the piece is flat.
 Beginning with a knot, sew along the seam from one piece of fabric to the other.

 Finishing your English Paper Piecing Project